OneDimensional solver

 • Maximum weight allowed after an item of a given type

-• Maximum weight
+• Maximum weight in bins

 • Item type / bin type eligibility